Skip to Main Content

 The need for a PGD in an NHS or Local Authority (LA) occupational health service (OHS) needs to be carefully considered, especially as NICE guidance (MPG 2 2017) recommends that PGDs should not be used where they are not required, irrespective of care setting.
 The Human Medicines Regulations (HMR) 2012 provides a legal framework with alternative exemptions in Schedule 17, specifically for the delivery of an OHS.

-For example, the need for a PGD in an NHS or LA OHS for the influenza and coronavirus vaccines is unlikely, due to the introduction of occupational health vaccinators (further information is available in Seasonal influenza vaccination and occupational health services).
+For example, PGDs should not be used for vaccination provision within any OHS due to the HMR 2012 Schedule 17 exemption for occupational health vaccinators (further information is available in Seasonal influenza vaccination and occupational health services (SPS page)).

-Therefore, using a written instruction should be considered before using a PGD.
-PGD use is appropriate if it offers a benefit to service delivery, such as provision by healthcare practitioners other than nurses (or occupational health vaccinators for influenza/coronavirus vaccinations) who may legally operate under a PGD.
+PGD use may be appropriate if it offers a benefit to service delivery, such as provision of medicines, other than vaccinations, by healthcare practitioners other than nurses who may legally operate under a PGD.
+However, as detailed below they can only be used for in-house OHS provision.

 PGDs in NHS OHS